-- Provide the PHA with complete and accurate information as determined by the PHA to be necessary for administration of the program; - Make their best and most timely efforts to locate qualified and suitable housing; - Attend all appointments scheduled by the PHA; - Allow the PHA to inspect the unit at reasonable times and after reasonable notice; - Take responsibility for care of the housing unit, including any violations of housing quality standards caused by the family; - Comply with the terms of the lease with the owner; - Comply with the family obligations of the voucher; - Not commit serious or repeated violations of the lease; - Not engage in drug-related or violent criminal activity; - Notify the PHA and the owner before moving or terminating the lease; - Use the assisted unit only for residence and as the sole residence of the family.
-Not sublet the unit, assign the lease, or have any interest in the unit; - Promptly notify the PHA of any changes in family composition; - Not commit fraud, bribery, or any other corrupt or criminal act in connection with any housing programs.
+- Provide the DANIA BEACH HOUSING AUTHORITY with complete and accurate information as determined by the DANIA BEACH HOUSING AUTHORITY to be necessary for administration of the program. - Make their best and most timely efforts to locate qualified and suitable housing. - Attend all appointments scheduled by the DANIA BEACH HOUSING AUTHORITY. - Allow the DANIA BEACH HOUSING AUTHORITY to inspect the unit at reasonable times and after reasonable notice. - Take responsibility for care of the housing unit, including any violations of housing quality standards caused by the family. - Comply with the terms of the lease with the owner. - Comply with the family obligations of the voucher. - Not commit serious or repeated violations of the lease. - Not engage in drug-related or violent criminal activity. - Notify the DANIA BEACH HOUSING AUTHORITY and the owner before moving or terminating the lease. - Use the assisted unit only for residence and as the sole residence of the family.
+Not sublet the unit, assign the lease, or have any interest in the unit. - Promptly notify the DANIA BEACH HOUSING AUTHORITY in writing in a timely manner (10 business days) of any changes in family composition. - Promptly notify the DANIA BEACH HOUSING AUTHORITY in writing in a timely manner (10 business days) of any changes in family income; Not commit fraud, bribery, or any other corrupt or criminal act in connection with any housing programs.